Hughe5/element-form-plugin/README.md

 import Vue from 'vue'
-import ElementUI from 'element-ui' import 'element-ui/lib/theme-chalk/index.css' import myForm from 'element-form-plugin' import App from './App.vue'
+import ElementUI from 'element-ui' import 'element-ui/lib/theme-chalk/index.css' import elementForm from 'element-form-plugin' import App from './App.vue'

 Vue.use(ElementUI)
-Vue.use(myForm)
+Vue.use(elementForm)

 new Vue({
   render: h => h(App),